szeider/mcp-dblp/README.md

 ------

-## Prompt
+## Instructions

-Included is an [instructions prompt](./instructions_prompt.md) which should be used together with the text containing citations.
-On Claude Desktop, the instructions prompt is available via the electrical plug icon.
+Usage instructions are available via the `get_instructions` tool.
+Key workflow points are shown in the tool description; call the tool for complete details.
+See also [instructions_prompt.md](./instructions_prompt.md).

 ## Tool Details